 Al-Qaida leader tells fighters to prepare for long Syria war

-In this 1998 file photo, Ayman al-Zawahri poses for a photograph in Khost, Afghanistan.
-Al-Qaida's leader, al-Zawahri, has urged his followers and all militants in Syria to unite ranks and prepare for protracted jihad, or holy war.
+The leader of al-Qaida urged his followers and all militants in Syria to unite ranks and prepare for protracted jihad, or holy war, in a recording released Sunday night.
+Ayman al-Zawahri told the jihadis to remain steadfast and change tactics in order to wage guerrilla war.

 Comments